JenniferRoelens/DitchDetConn/README.md

 # DitchDetConn
-Scripts for the publication: Scripts for the publication: 'Extracting drainage networks and their connectivity using LiDAR data (under review)'.
-Only scripts containing a number need to be ran.
+Scripts for the publication: Scripts for the publication: 'Extracting drainage networks and their connectivity using LiDAR data (doi/10.1002/hyp.11472)'.
+Only scripts containing a number need to be run.

 How to use these scripts?
 [In allignment with the publication]